Accredited paediatric medical mediation training

 Training experienced health and social care professionals and managers as accredited mediators provides them with essential skills to manage and mediate conflict between families and health professionals.
 This can be either within the healthcare setting where they work or as independent mediators instructed by other healthcare providers, lawyers or families.

 This intensive course is taught by experts in the field of paediatrics, law, ethics, family and medical mediation.
-The teaching will take place over 15 x half day online sessions, split into three modules.
+The teaching will take place over 14 x half day online sessions, split into three modules, plus 2 assessment half days.

-It is fully accredited by the Open College Network at Level 3 (equivalent to an Advanced Diploma) and offers three units with a total of 9 credits.
-The Royal College of Paediatrics and Child Health has approved this course for CPD in accordance with current RCPCH CPD guidelines.
+The course is fully accredited by the Open College Network at Level 3 (equivalent to an Advanced Diploma) and offers three units with a total of 9 credits.

 The course combines theory with coached mediation practice using a wide range of paediatric conflict scenarios.
 You will learn about conflict and mediation within the paediatric context, the practical skills and mindset needed to be a mediator, the process of mediation and the relevant medical law and ethics required to mediate conflict in paediatrics.